 Alarmed by Barack Obama’s outreach to Iran (for the rationale behind that, read Greg Lawson’s “United States Should Pivot on Shia-Sunni Divide“), the Israeli prime minister did little to hide his sympathy for the Democrat’s opponent in the 2012 election, Mitt Romney.
-In early 2015, he even accepted an invitation from Republicans to address Congress on the nuclear deal; an unprecedented intervention by a foreign leader in American domestic politics.
+In early 2015, he even accepted an invitation from Republicans to address Congress on the nuclear deal Obama was negotiating with Iran; an unprecedented intervention by a foreign leader in the politics of the United States.

 Center-left politicians and commentators, in both Israel and the United States, warned Netanyahu that siding so openly with one party could jeopardize the relationship.
 They pointed out that American support for Israel is disproportionate to Israel’s strategic value to the United States.
 The alliance is based on affinity as much as it is on shared interests.
 If half of America starts to dislike Israel, or at least an Israel governed by the right, it can only hurt the Jewish state’s interests.

 Netanyahu didn’t listen and squandered Democratic goodwill.
-He singlehandedly made support for Israel a partisan issue in the United States.
+He singlehandedly made support for Israel a partisan issue in America.
 79 percent of Republicans, a record high, now say they sympathize more with Israel than the Palestinians against just 27 percent of Democrats, a record low.

-Trump has invoked emergency powers to bypass Congress and sell billions of dollars worth of weapons to Saudi Arabia and vetoed a Republican-backed resolution to end support for the kingdom’s war in Yemen.
+Trump has invoked emergency powers to bypass Congress and sell billions of dollars worth of weapons to Saudi Arabia.
+He has also vetoed a Republican-backed resolution to end support for the kingdom’s war in Yemen.

-But The Atlantic reports that the catastrophic human cost of that war, as well as the murder of Saudi journalist Jamal Khashoggi in Istanbul, has alienated Democratic lawmakers and several Republican members of Congress as well.
+But The Atlantic reports that the catastrophic human cost of that war, as well as the murder of Saudi journalist Jamal Khashoggi in Istanbul, has alienated lawmakers from both parties.

 The Saudi alliance was never popular in the country, but elites in both parties understood its value.
 That is changing.
 If the Saudis want to avoid falling out of favor, they would be wise to take such American sensitivities as human rights and freedom of the press seriously.
 Trump may not care.
 Other Americans do.